 The bills were referred to as “real solutions” that will positively change the ways in which the country is responding to the problems, said Greg Walden (R-OR), Energy and Commerce Committee Chairman and Michael C. Burger (D-NY), Health Subcommittee Chairman in a joint statement.

 Among legislature passed was the Ensuring Access to Quality Sober LIving Act of 2018, authored by Gus Bilirakis (R-Fl), Mimi Walters (R-CA), and Raul Ruiz (D-CA).
-The bill will allow the Substance Abuse and Mental Health Services Administration (SAMHSA) to “develop, publish, and to best practices for operating recovery housing that promotes a safe environment sustained recovery.”
+The bill will allow the Substance Abuse and Mental Health Services Administration (SAMHSA) to “develop, publish, and to [distribute] best practices for operating recovery housing that promotes a safe environment [for] sustained recovery.”

 Still another bill, known as the Synthetic Drug Awareness Act of 2018, will require that Jerome Adams, U.S. Surgeon General, to submit an in-depth report that details the impact on public health – specifically, the effects of the increase in synthetic drug abuse among adolescents from age 12-18.